 1. Via email – UNDP careers

-Your internship application must mention your area of interest and include an updated CV, a cover letter expressing why you want to work for UNDP and your goals, duration of internship, and a supporting letter from your institution.
+Your internship application must mention your area of interest and include an updated CV, a cover letter expressing why you want to intern at UNDP and your goals, duration of internship, and a supporting letter from your institution.
 For UNDP India, they can be sent to email@example.com.
 UNDP International vacancies, on the other hand, are posted on their jobsite.

 2. Via post – Applications for UNDP India containing the aforementioned documents can also be sent to their country office in New Delhi.

 The shortlisted candidates are contacted for a face-to-face or Skype interview which places an emphasis on behavioral questions such as –

 1. What are some challenges that you have faced while working in a team and how did you overcome them?

 2. What are your strengths and weaknesses?

 3. What is the greatest challenge that you’ve faced and how did you overcome it?